Sue Dowden Adv Dip Reg MBACP

 - AIP Member: Association for Independent Practitioners

-My training has been rigorous and thorough and it is important that your choose a therapist who is appropriately qualified through a respected organisation.
+My BACP accredited training has been rigorous and thorough and it is important that you choose a therapist who is appropriately qualified through a respected organisation.
 I also believe that life experiences have enhanced my clinical training and empathy as a counsellor.

 I am a Registered Member of the BACP which is one of the largest professional registering bodies for counsellors and psychotherapists, ensuring that members are appropriately trained and qualified and working ethically.